-Advocate Master Plumbing performs 24 hour emergency sump pump repairs and installations.
+Advocate Master Plumbing performs 24 hour emergency sump pump repair and installations.
 When you have a flooded basement you need fast, professional emergency plumbing services.
 We only install the most reliable sump pumps sized to your specific home demands.
 We also provide back up sump pump system installations and repairs.

 As a Lee’s Summit plumbing company we prefer to recommend you hire a professional rather than you working on it yourself.
 As simple as a standard sump pump looks it is easy to mess up.
 Even the simplest sump pump discharge pipe installation error can flood your home.
 And with a professional sump pump repair and installation you get a 1 year parts and labor warranty every time.
 This is in addition to the manufacturers sump pump warranty.